Donkey sentence: Analysis of donkey sentences

 indicating that indefinites must sometimes be interpreted as existential quantifiers, and other times as universal quantifiers.

 There is nothing wrong with donkey sentences: they are grammatically correct, they are well-formed and meaningful, and their syntax is regular.
 However, it is difficult to explain how donkey sentences produce their semantic results, and how those results generalize consistently with all other language use.
 If such an analysis were successful, it might allow a computer program to accurately translate natural language forms into logical form.
-It is unknown how natural language users are – apparently effortlessly – agreeing on the meaning of sentences such as the examples.
+It is unknown how natural language users agree – apparently effortlessly – on the meaning of sentences such as the examples.

 There may be several equivalent ways of describing this process.
 In fact, Hans Kamp (1981) and Irene Heim (1982) independently proposed very similar accounts in different terminology, which they called discourse representation theory (DRT) and file change semantics (FCS), respectively.

 Theories of donkey anaphora

 It is usual to distinguish two main kinds of theories about the semantics of donkey pronouns.
 The most classical proposals fall within the so-called description-theoretic approach, a label that is meant to encompass all the theories that treat the semantics of these pronouns as akin to, or derivative from, the semantics of definite descriptions.
 The second main family of proposals goes by the name dynamic theories, and they model donkey anaphora – and anaphora in general – on the assumption that the meaning of a sentence lies in its potential to change the context (understood as the information shared by the participants in a conversation).